 A local Brownie group also uses our grounds and facilities for various activities, and held an exercise session at the school conducted by one of our teachers.
 A member of our medical staff is an officer in the Girls Brigade.

 We provide both a safe venue and expert staff to individual primary schools for orienteering, and host around 280 primary school visitors for the annual Perthshire Primary Schools Orienteering championships.
 In addition, Glenalmond hosted the Tayside Orienteers Christmas orienteering event for 107 participants.

 We have an extensive campus at Glenalmond College, with excellent sporting and educational facilities, and we regularly invite external groups to use these facilities.

 Sheppard Swim School, a swimming coaching organisation, uses our pool throughout the year, fulfilling a crucial need in the local area.
 Over 200 community members use our 9-hole golf course for a minimal contribution.
-For the last three years the following groups have regularly (weekly in and out of season) used our sports pitches and facilities: Luncarty adult and U10 football teams, St Johnstone FC, Perth & Kinross Cub Scouts, Methven Cubs, Perthshire Rugby Club, Freuchie Cricket Club, Perth Dive Club, Perth Kayak Club, Methven AM Football Club and Young Carers.
+The following groups have regularly used our sports pitches and facilities: Perth Dive Club, Perth Canoe Club, Methven Cubs, Methven Scouts, Aberfeldy Cubs, Perth & Kinross Scouts, Cadets, Sheppard Swim School, Phoenix Aquatics and Glenalmond squash team (a local area team, not a school team).